tofir/vtools/README.md

   (sudo) gem install vtools

-Please read changelog to check ffmpeg versions compatibility.
+Please read changelog to check ffmpeg versions compatibility (vtools understands 0.7 & 0.8).

 ## Usage

 ### Getting started

-Before start, daemon should be correctly configured, to have valid access to the storage.
+Before start, daemon should be configured correctly, to have valid access to the storage.
 Mandatory methods are: **connect**, **recv** and **send**.

 ``` ruby